ZHassanQ/PS3-Guide/README.md

 ## Up-to-Date?

 This guide has been updated to be compatible with 4.90 and/or older.
 And for the files, every single file of this guide links to the repository release's.
 And every single file was downloaded from the original source.
 If you want check if there's any outdated files, simply go to releases and all links will either redirect you to the original source or a section where the original source link is written in a word.
-(If you found out an outdated app, pull a request for others)

 - Introduction: Cannot be outdated, it's just for safety purposes.
-- HEN Route: Up-to-date as for 4.90.
+- HEN Route: Up-to-date as for 4.91
-- CFW Route: Up-to-date as for 4.90.
+- CFW Route: Up-to-date as for 4.91
-- Releases:

 # Repository Navigation